Skip to content

 Interview: Paul Hofman

-During the first edition of The Voice of Holland, Shary-An broke through to the general public.
+Shary-An broke through to the mainstream during the first season of The Voice of Holland.
 She now has three albums to her name and scored hits with the songs Never Played The Bass and Summer of My Life.
-"If you listen to my song Save You then you know how I feel about this year's theme!
-Believe in yourself and don't let anyone knock you out.
-That's important and necessary.
+“If you listen to my song Save You, you’ll hear how I feel about this year’s theme!
+Believe in yourself and don’t let anyone bring you down.
+That’s important and necessary.

 Interview

 Pride Amsterdam is proud of its new ambassadors.
-In the list of names, lesbian singer Shary-An Nivillac immediately springs to mind.
-She recently concluded her 'Project Me' tour.
-With heart and soul, she will work during Pride Amsterdam to increase the visibility and emancipation of LGBTI people.
-"I'm going all out.
-After all, you are who you are, aren't you?"
+Among the names, the lesbian singer Shary-An Nivillac immediately stands out.
+She recently finished her ‘Project Me’ tour.
+With heart and soul she will work during Pride Amsterdam to increase the visibility and emancipation of LGBTI people.
+“I’m all in.
+Because you are who you are, right?”

-Currently, she not only performs regularly as a singer but also works in education during the day, coordinating projects in deprived neighbourhoods in The Hague.
-She enjoys doing this, she says.
+At the moment she not only performs regularly as a singer but also works in education by day, coordinating projects in disadvantaged neighbourhoods in The Hague.
+She does this with great pleasure, she says.

-When she was asked to become an ambassador, she immediately responded enthusiastically.
-"I thought it was really cool.
-This way I can contribute to this so important organisation with my voice and performances."
+When she was asked to become an ambassador she responded with enthusiasm.
+“I loved it.
+This way I can use my voice and performances to contribute to this very important organisation.”
 Pride Amsterdam is close to her heart.
-"Everywhere I can I will show my face.
-I will encourage the party and celebrate freedom and love with everyone.
-The fact that we have that freedom to organise Pride Amsterdam is already unique in the world.
-And we will definitely do that well again this year.
-I also fully identify with this year's theme as a lesbian woman.
-I think you should be who you want to be.
-Being gay is okay in any culture."
+“Wherever possible I will show my face.
+I’ll encourage the party and celebrate freedom and love with everyone.
+That we have the freedom to hold Pride Amsterdam is already unique in the world.
+And we will do it well again this year.
+I fully identify with this year’s theme as a lesbian woman.
+I believe you should be who you want to be.
+Being gay is okay in any culture.”

 She is proud to be a role model as an ambassador.
-"It sounds very simple but for some people it's damn hard to express who you are.
-But you don't have to be ashamed of anything, do you?"
+“It sounds simple, but for some people it’s incredibly hard to be themselves.
+But you don’t have to be ashamed of who you are.”

-Research shows that homosexuality is quite difficult in bicultural environments.
-"For LGBTI people who have grown up in this, it is important to know that there are others like them.
-I want to show that they are not alone," she says enthusiastically.
-The fact that she will soon be on Amsterdam's Pride stages with her band and see the audience singing and dancing along gives her a big kick.
-"That's what I do it for.
-I get a lot of positive energy from it.
-It's just super cool!"
+Research shows homosexuality can be difficult in bicultural communities.
+“For LGBTI people who grew up in that environment it’s important to know there are others like them.
+I want to show they are not alone,” she says passionately.
+The thought of performing on Pride stages in Amsterdam with her band and seeing the audience sing and dance gives her a big thrill.
+“That’s why I do it.
+It gives me so much positive energy.
+It’s just super cool!”

-With her music, the pop artist will undoubtedly splash off the capital stages.
+With her music the pop artist will no doubt light up the capital’s stages.

-Shary-An can't wait for the Pride celebrations to erupt.
+Shary-An can’t wait for the Pride festivities to start.

 Pride Ambassador since 2017